UnclaimedBloom6/IllegalMap/README.md

 # IllegalMap
 Current Version: v1.3.2 (October 10)

+# READ THE INSTALLATION GUIDE.
+# I WILL NOT HELP YOU WITH ISSUES CAUSED BY NOT READING THE INSTALLATION GUIDE.

 <h3 style="color:red">WARNING: THIS MOD IS BANNABLE ON HYPIXEL.
 USE AT OWN RISK</h3>

 <div class="row" align="center">